rdom/eicdirc/README.md

 		8    split prism with split plate, lens between plate and EV 9    split prism with split plate, lens between bars and plate

--h    number of bars in one radiator box
+-h    number of bars in one radiator box (use with "-g 0")

 -c    PMT layout
                 0    4x6 standard MCPs (pixel size == mcp size)